-Rounding the next corner, John could no longer suppress his howl of ire rising from his core when he was met with another brick wall blocking his path.
+Rounding the next corner, John could no longer suppress his howl of ire rising from his core when he was abruptly met with another dead end blocking his path.

 There was no way out.

-The frustrated roar rose from him as in anger, he kicked the nearest garbage can with a loud bang that filled the alley with its deafening crash.
+The frustrated roar rose from him as in anger, he kicked the nearest garbage can.
+With a loud bang, the alley was filled with its deafening crash.